 Just because these products go down your drain with no problem for months on end doesn’t mean they aren’t piling up in the 45-degree crook of your pipe and the beginning of the sewer system.
 Not only can this clog your toilet, but it can also clog your home’s entire drainage system if stuck far enough down the pipe.

 If flushable wipes are flushed down the toilet over and over again, they can build up in your pipes quickly because they don’t break down fast enough or disintegrate like toilet paper.

 It is possible for sinks and tubs throughout your home to become clogged due to flushing wipes down the toilet over and over again.

 Bathroom Plumbing Solutions In San Antonio

-Despite wet wipes making things easier to clean in the moment, clogged pipes in the future can be much more difficult and costlier to reconcile.
-Just because you can do something doesn’t mean you should.
-Toilet paper is the only thing meant to be flushed down the drain, even if products, like wet wipes, say flushable.
+Despite wet wipes making things easier to clean in the moment, clogged pipes in the future can be much more difficult and more costly to reconcile.
+Toilet paper is the only product meant to be flushed down the drain, even if what you’re using is labeled as “flushable.”

 Whether you have plumbing issues or need a new bathroom toilet installation, our team of plumbers at Mr. Plumbing is happy to help!
 No matter the cause of your plumbing issues, our team of professionals can help get your toilet working good as new!
 Reach out to us whenever you need a hand with your plumbing!